somitrasr/CloudFormation-Script/README.md

 # CloudFormation-Script
-Udacity - DevOps Engineer Nanodegree
+Udacity - DevOps Engineer Nanodegree Project

 This project is part of the Udacity Nanodegree program which showcases skills related to AWS CloudFormation.
 The objective of this project is to deliver a highly available web application.